 YES!
 There are so many people here to help you.
 If you need more instruction than what you see under PATTERNS, you can reach out to another knitter, post on social media, go to knit along at one of our LOCATIONS, or ask on our ravelry group page: http://www.ravelry.com/groups/pussyhat-project

 How can I get a hat?

-What should I do with my #pussyhat after the Women's March?
+What should I do with my #pussyhat after the march?

-2. If you do not want your pussyhat after the march, please give it to a feminist who will wear it loudly and proudly.
+2. If you do not want your Pussyhat™ after the march, please give it to a feminist who will wear it loudly and proudly.

-4. Bring your pussyhat back to your hometown and give it to someone who needs it to keep warm.
+4. Give it to someone who needs it to keep warm.